2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ####

-However, although it allows the creation of very interesting visual renderings in record time, **unfortunately artificial intelligence will not be able to achieve exactly what you want in detail**.
+However, although it allows the creation of very interesting visual renderings in record time, **unfortunately, artificial intelligence will not be able to achieve exactly what you want in detail**.

 So, be patient, try to give instructions (or "prompts") as precisely as possible; and **if you are not satisfied with the renderings you get, there is nothing to stop you from approaching a more experienced bitcoiner on the subject**.
 For a few sat (or for free), they are sure to create a quality logo for you.